eugnsp/library/index.md

 *Marshall Clow* @ CppCon (2015)

 > The library fundamentals TS contains a new class `std::string_view`, which appears to be unlike anything else in the standard library.
 In this talk, we will explore the uses of `std::string_view`, when it is appropriate to use it, and when it is not.
-Along the way, I will discuss other possible "_view" classes, with an eye to the upcoming "ranges" proposal before the standards committee.
+Along the way, I will discuss other possible `_view` classes, with an eye to the upcoming "ranges" proposal before the standards committee.

 [Watch at YouTube](https://www.youtube.com/watch?v=H9gAaNRoon4)